econner/econner.github.com/_posts/2013-04-06-out_of_tar_pit.md

 ---
 layout: post
-title: Out of the Tar Pit
+title: An Outline of Out of the Tar Pit
 ---

 # {{page.title}}